purplacid/F25-NuclearICTeam7/Communication_Subproblem/README.md

         # Run the bot's script
         - name: Run Bot Script
             run: |
-            python "Communication Subproblem/app_template.py"
+            python "my_repository/bot_template.py"
             echo "Bot feed refreshed"
     ```
     YAML is a very easy language to learn, so you are encouraged to play around with the script and add additional logic.

 7. Test that the script work by going to the **Actions** tab of your repository and manually running the Workflow.

 Now your bot should be automated to run every 15 minute.
-If you want to stop it from continuously posting, you can disable the workflow until you need to present it.
+If you want to stop it from continuously posting, you can disable the workflow (the options menu in the top left) until you need to present it.

 You are free to deploy the bot in other ways, such as by using any of the popular cloud infrastructure providers.
 Options that include generous free trials/always-free plans are [Google Cloud](https://cloud.google.com/free) and [Oracle Cloud Infrastructure](https://www.oracle.com/cloud/free/).